rajatmodi62/rajatmodi62.github.io/assets/failure.md

 [14] capital one: you dont do nlp, so we don't love you. vlm's are not good enough.

-time to pack bags and move to india :-)
+time to pack bags, move to india, become farmer on my dad's farm :-)
 ---